USNofSOT/Paul/docs/training.md

 > The completion of training for a user.
 This is used for example for eligibility for promotions.

 # Files
+Following is a list of files that are part of the training system.
+This excludes generic files like `config.py` and `models.py`.

 | Filename                                        | Description                                                                   | Status |
 |-------------------------------------------------|-------------------------------------------------------------------------------|--------|